Active Semantic Perception: Experimental Validation

-Beyond identifying semantically uncertain regions, a key strength of our framework lies in its ability to complete partially observed scenes.
-Since the latent complete scene graph is conditioned on the currently observed scene graph, different regions of the scene carry different levels of uncertainty.
-Hence, we can see that certain parts of the latent scene graph can be inferred with high confidence in the LLM prediction ensemble, while others remain ambiguous.
-To evaluate this capability, we design an experiment focused on discovering rooms that the robot has not directly observed.
-For this task, we define an \emph{LLM-augmented graph} as the current scene graph, that contains all confident predictions.
-A prediction is considered confident if it is supported by a majority consensus, i.e., it appears in more than 50\% of the ensemble outputs.
-Since the planner used in SSMI differs from ours, which may cause very different navigation behaviors, we restrict comparison here to the frontier-based pipeline.
+\textbf{Ability to reliably predict new, as yet unobserved, rooms:} Beyond identifying semantically uncertain regions, a key strength of our approach lies in its ability to complete partially observed scenes.
+Since the completed scene graph is conditioned on the observed scene graph, different regions of the scene carry different levels of uncertainty.
+Certain parts of the scene can be inferred with high confidence in the LLM ensemble, while others remain ambiguous.
+To evaluate this capability, we focus on discovering rooms that the robot has not directly observed.
+For this experiment, we will take the completed graph as the current scene graph augmented with confident predictions.
+A prediction is considered confident if it appears in at least two of the eight ensemble samples.

-\cref{tab:room_finding} reports the results.
-Here, $T_{\text{pred}}$ and $D_{\text{pred}}$ denote the time and distance required for a successful prediction, while $T_{\text{find}}$ and $D_{\text{find}}$ denote the time and distance to actually discover the target room.
-Success requires satisfying two conditions: (i) the prediction must achieve majority agreement, and (ii) the Euclidean distance between the predicted and actual room locations must be within 2.5 meters.
-We also visualize the trajectories of our method versus the frontier-based approach in \cref{fig:room_find}.
-As shown, our method consistently outperforms the baseline and it can reliably predict potential target rooms before they are directly observed.
-This is very interesting because in this experiment, we did not explicitly tell LLM what target we want to find in the prompt.
+\cref{fig:quantitative} (right) reports these results.
+Here, $T_{\text{pred}}$ and $D_{\text{pred}}$ denote the time and distance required for a successful prediction, while $T_{\text{find}}$ and $D_{\text{find}}$ denote the time and distance to actually discover the target room (during the course of navigation).
+This analysis is performed post-hoc on recorded data after termination.
+Success requires satisfying two conditions: (i) the room appears in at least two of the eight ensemble outputs, and (ii) the Euclidean distance between the predicted and actual room locations must be within 2.5 meters.
+We also visualize the trajectories of all methods in \cref{fig:room_find}.
+Our method is able to predict potential target rooms before they are physically discovered by any method.
+Our method also obtains a better final discovery time and distance in many, but not all, cases.
+This behavior is interesting because we do not tell the LLM which target room to find in the prompt.
+We have checked that for about 30\% of the rooms across these four scenes (9 out of 28), our system can successfully predict a new room before the robot finds it.